 - Discover the artisan workshops: San Blas is known as the artisans’ quarter.
 Here you can visit workshops of ceramicists, painters, sculptors, and jewelers, including those of Hilario Mendivil and Edilberto Mérida, where you can observe the creative process live.

 - Savor charming cafés and restaurants: The neighborhood features cozy spots offering everything from gourmet cuisine to traditional Andean home-style dishes.
-Recommended places include Limbus Restorer, Pachapapa (traditional dishes such as guinea pig, adobo, and stuffed rocoto), and Cicciolina Café (breakfasts with artisanal pastries), as well as peaceful cafés like Jack’s Café or El Patio de San Blas.
+Recommended places include Limbus Restorer, Pachapapa (traditional dishes such as guinea pig, adobo, and stuffed rocoto), and Cicciolina Café (breakfasts with artisanal pastries), as well as peaceful cafés, like Jack’s Café or El Patio de San Blas.

 Accommodation Options:

 - Tika Wasi Casa Boutique: Offers 24 modern rooms with private bathrooms, phone, and private terrace.
 Perfect for a pleasant stay, this 3-star hotel also features family rooms.
+Address: Calle Tandapata No. 491 (corner with Calle 7 Angelitos), San Blas – Cusco

-Neighborhood San Cristobal
+San Cristobal

 The views from this point are spectacular, offering a direct panorama of Cusco.
 The viewpoint in front of the San Cristóbal Cathedral is ideal for appreciating the city’s ancient lines.